zchee/golang-wiki/Modules.md

 TODO: show example exclude and replace directives.

 There are two ways to release a v2 or higher module version.
 Using the example of creating a `v2.0.0` release, the two options are:
 1. Update the `go.mod` file to include a `/v2` at the end of the module path.
 Tag the release with `v2.0.0`.
-   * To avoid confusion with this approach, consider putting the v2.*.* commits on a separate v2 branch.
+   * To avoid confusion with this approach, consider putting the `v2.*.*` commits on a separate v2 branch.
 2. Alternatively, create a `v2` directory and place a new `go.mod` file in that directory.
 The module path must end with `/v2`.
 Tag the release with `v2.0.0`.

-Packages are imported relative to the full module path, for example:
+Packages are imported using the full module path, for example:
 * `import "me.io/my/mod/v2/pkg"` for package `pkg` in module `me.io/my/mod/v2`
 * `import "me.io/my/mod/pkg"` for package `pkg` in module `me.io/my/mod` (v1 or v0).